Harpur Pusa

 In 2011, Harpur Pusa had a 73.12% literacy rate compared to the Bihar average of 61.80%.
 Male literacy was 84.86% while female literacy was 59.91%.

 Harpur Pusa is administrated by an elected Sarpanch (Head of Village).
-Harpur Kalan village out of total population, 1838 were engaged in work activities.
+Harpur Pusa village out of total population, 1838 were engaged in work activities.
 63.82% of workers describe their work as Main Work (Employment or Earning more than 6 Months) while 36.18% were involved in Marginal activity providing livelihood for less than 6 months.
 Of 1838 workers engaged in Main Work, 427 were cultivators (owner or co-owner) while 610 were Agricultural labourer.